 Respiratory syncytial virus Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more (RSV)

-Adenoviruses, Epstein-Barr virus, and coxsackievirus are common viruses that rarely cause pneumonia.
+Epstein-Barr virus and coxsackievirus are common viruses that rarely cause pneumonia.
 Seasonal influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more can rarely cause a direct viral pneumonia but often predisposes to the development of a serious secondary bacterial pneumonia.
-Varicella virus and hantavirus Hantavirus Infection Bunyaviridae contain the genus Hantavirus, which consists of at least 4 serogroups with 9 viruses causing 2 major, sometimes overlapping, clinical syndromes: Hemorrhagic fever... read more cause lung infection as part of adult chickenpox and hantavirus pulmonary syndrome.
+Varicella virus and hantavirus Hantavirus Infection Hantaviridae are a family of enveloped single-stranded RNA viruses, which consists of at least 4 serotypes with 9 viruses causing 2 major, sometimes overlapping, clinical syndromes: Hemorrhagic... read more cause lung infection as part of adult chickenpox and hantavirus pulmonary syndrome.
 Coronaviruses Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
 Numerous coronaviruses, first discovered in domestic poultry... read more cause severe acute respiratory syndrome Severe Acute Respiratory Syndrome (SARS) Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
 Numerous coronaviruses, first discovered in domestic poultry... read more (SARS), the Middle East respiratory syndrome Middle East Respiratory Syndrome (MERS) Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
-Numerous coronaviruses, first discovered in domestic poultry... read more (MERS), and COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more .
+Numerous coronaviruses, first discovered in domestic poultry... read more (MERS), and COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more .

-Common fungal pathogens include Histoplasma capsulatum ( histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
-Symptoms are those... read more ) and Coccidioides immitis ( coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute benign... read more ).
-Less common fungal pathogens include Blastomyces dermatitidis ( blastomycosis Blastomycosis Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
-Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more ) and Paracoccidioides braziliensis ( paracoccidioidomycosis Paracoccidioidomycosis Paracoccidioidomycosis is progressive mycosis of the lungs, skin, mucous membranes, lymph nodes, and internal organs caused by Paracoccidioides brasiliensis.
+Common fungal pathogens include Histoplasma capsulatum (histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
+Symptoms are those... read more ) and Coccidioides immitis (coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute, benign, asymptomatic or self-limited respiratory infection.
+The... read more ).
+Less common fungal pathogens include Blastomyces dermatitidis (blastomycosis Blastomycosis Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
+Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more ) and Paracoccidioides braziliensis (paracoccidioidomycosis Paracoccidioidomycosis Paracoccidioidomycosis is progressive mycosis of the lungs, skin, mucous membranes, lymph nodes, and internal organs caused by Paracoccidioides brasiliensis.
 Symptoms are skin ulcers... read more ).
 Pneumocystis jirovecii commonly causes pneumonia in patients who have human immunodeficiency virus (HIV) infection or are immunosuppressed (see Pneumonia in Immunocompromised Patients Pneumonia in Immunocompromised Patients Pneumonia in immunocompromised patients is often caused by unusual pathogens but may also be caused by the same pathogens that cause community-acquired pneumonia.
 Symptoms and signs depend on... read more ).

 Pulmonary tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
 Tuberculosis most commonly affects the lungs.
 Symptoms include... read more and nontuberculous mycobacterial infections Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
 Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more are discussed elsewhere.